LeaLela/Tereni/README.md

 # Tereni

-Tereni je web aplikacija za upravljanje rezervacijama sportskih terena (u ovom slučaju nogometnih i teniskih terna).
+Tereni is a web application for managing sports field reservations (in this case, football and tennis courts).

-## Pregled
+## Overview

-Aplikacija omogućava korisnicima da pregledavaju dostupne sportske terene, rezerviraju termine i prate svoje rezervacije.
+The app allows users to view available sports grounds, book appointments and track their reservations.

-## Funkcionalnosti
+## Features

-- Pregled dostupnih sportskih terena
+- Overview of available sports grounds
-- Rezervacija termina za korištenje terena
+- Book time slots for field usage
-- Prikaz trenutnih i prošlih rezervacija korisnika
+- Display current and past reservations
-- Uređivanje korisničkih informacija
+- Edit user information

-## Tehnologije
+## Technologies

 - **Spring Boot**
 - **Thymeleaf**